dougeby/IntuneDocs/InTuneDocs/DeployUse/manage-settings-and-features-on-your-devices-with-microsoft-intune-policies.md

 ---

 # Manage settings and features on your devices with Microsoft Intune policies
 Microsoft Intune *policies* are groups of settings that control features on mobile devices and computers.
-You create policies by using templates that contain recommended or customized settings, and then you deploy them to device or user groups.
+You create policies by using templates that contain recommended or custom settings, and then you deploy them to device or user groups.

 ## Types of policies